JSRobertOuimet/gulp-starter-kit/README.md

 # starter-kit
-Starter kit using Gulp, Jade, Sass and Browser-sync
+Starter kit using Gulp, Jade, Sass and Browser-sync.

+Start developing in 3 simple steps:
+1. Clone this repository
-Simply clone this directory, install the Node modules ('npm install') and start the local server ('gulp').
+2. Install the Node modules ('npm install')
+3. Start the local server ('gulp')